kundajelab/atac_dnase_pipelines/bds/atac/README.md

 ### Parameters from configuration file

 ```
-    CONF_FILE   : Configuration file path (if not specified, define parameters in command line argument).

 	PREFIX      : Prefix for all outputs.
 	OUTPUT_DIR  : Output directory. (default: out)
 	TMP_DIR     : Temporary directory for intermediate files. (default: tmp).

 	WALLTIME    : Default walltime in seconds for all cluster jobs (default: 36000).
 	NTHREADS    : Default number of threads for all cluster jobs (default: 1).
 	MEMORY      : Default max. memory in MB for all cluster jobs (default: 4000).

 	MODULE      : Modules separated by ; (example: "bowtie/2.2.4; bwa/0.7.7; picard-tools/1.92").
 	SHELLCMD    : Shell cmds separated by ;.
 Env. vars should be written as ${VAR} not as $VAR (example: "export PATH=${PATH}:/usr/test; VAR=test")

 	BOWTIE_IDX  : Path for bowtie index
 	READ1       : Read1 fastq